 Amazon has accomplished so many incredible things that most people have a hard time defining it.
 Some see it as a great retailer.
 Others describe it as an amazing tech company.
 From the bookstore to the everything store, from Kindle devices and cloud computing services all the way to virtual assistants Alexa and Echo and its own film/TV production studios and streaming service, Amazon has built a whole new age of innovation.

-So far only few companies have covered the entire innovation spectrum, and Amazon by all means is one of them.
-Confining this gigantic company to a strict definition is pointless, because in 10 years from now Amazon will most probably wear even more hats.
+So far only a few companies have covered the entire innovation spectrum, and Amazon, by all means, is one of them.
+Confining this gigantic company to a strict definition is pointless because in 10 years from now Amazon will most probably wear even more hats.
 Instead, let’s identify the core philosophy driving Amazon to constantly break new grounds and review its major innovations at the level of products, customer experiences and systems.